-12. Charity trustees
+12. Charity Trustees

-(1) Functions and duties of charity trustees
+a.
+Functions and duties of charity trustees

 The charity trustees shall manage the affairs of the CIO and may for that purpose exercise all the powers of the CIO.
 It is the duty of each charity trustee: